 DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 304-1 Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas Prior to performing construction activities at our sites, we undertake a rigorous screening process.
 The assessment includes identifying and analyzing potential operational impacts on endangered wildlife, wilderness areas, historic preservation areas, and fragile ecosystems, such as wetland habitats.
 From the outset, we review publicly available sources, including websites hosted by federal, state or local governmental agencies and local conservation groups, to identify possible threatened or endangered species and critical habitats in the vicinity of the proposed site.
 Based on this information, we use internal and external sources to determine whether any species or critical habitats are present at the proposed site.
 If endangered wildlife or a critical habitat is detected, we engage third-party analysts to assess the impact of our deployment activities and operations and develop modifications to reduce the impact.
-We maintain our environmental policies and procedures in an effort to comply with applicable laws and regulations and observe industry standards.
+Environmental Sustainability Policy We maintain our environmental policies and procedures in an effort to comply with applicable laws and regulations and observe industry standards.
 Our environmental management system, based on ISO 14001, provides us with a mechanism to help us understand our environmental footprint and manage our legal and regulatory compliance obligations.
+We strive to integrate environmental considerations into our planning and decision-making process, with the goal of promoting sound environmental practices internally and externally, as detailed in our Environmental Sustainability Policy.